Shūkan Bunshun: Minami Minegishi

+Hideo Higashikokubaru

+On June 30, 2014, Bushun was ordered to pay compensation of 2.2 million yen to Hideo Higashikokubaru for a defamatory article published in 2012, in which the then governor of Miyazaki Prefecture was accused of unbecoming behavior towards female employees.

 Becky

 In January 2016, popular female TV tarento, Becky's reputation dived after Shukan Bunshun revealed that she had an affair with musician Enon Kawatani who at the time was married.
 Following the scandal, Kawatani announced that he had officially divorced his wife.
-In order to appease the public backlash and as a condition for her comeback to show business in Japan, Becky tried to officially apologize to Kawatani's wife.
-However, having no direct channel to her, Becky contacted the Shukan Bunshun's editorial department instead.
-Shukan Bunshun published the full contents of Becky’s letter at the end of April 2016.
+To appease the public backlash and as a condition for her comeback to show business in Japan, Becky tried to officially apologize to Kawatani's wife.
+However, having no direct channel to her, Becky contacted the Shukan Bunshuns editorial department instead.
+Shukan Bunshun published the full contents of Becky's letter at the end of April 2016.
 As a result of her apologies, Becky was able to make a comeback with an appearance on TBS.
-In her first appearance back on TV, she appeared on Full Chorus - Music is Full Chorus on the cable channel BS Skyperfect TV.
+In her first appearance back on TV, she appeared on Full Chorus – Music is Full Chorus on the cable channel BS Skyperfect TV.
 As a result of the expose, Becky lost many of her sponsors and other sources of income.
-According to some commentators, the sharp difference between the consequences of the affair for her compared to those for Enon, highlights Japan’s double standards for women in the entertainment world.